MatthewL246/pretendo-docker/README.md

    Juxt posts.
 4. Go back to [after creating a PNID](#after-creating-a-pnid).

+#### Changing which server you are connected to (Web)

+- To connect to your selfhosted Pretendo server, create a shortcut to your web browser with the proxy settings and use that to open the Pretendo Network website.
+- To connect to the official Pretendo servers, use your regular web browser without the proxy settings.

 ### Wii U

 1. Follow the
    [official Pretendo Network installation guide](https://pretendo.network/docs/install/wiiu) to install the patches.
-At this point, you should be connected to the official Pretendo Network servers. **Don't create a new PNID yet.**
+At this point, you should be connected to the official Pretendo Network servers. **You may create a new PNID on the official servers now if you wish.** If you do so, come back to this guide when you are done.
 2. Open System Settings => Internet => Connect to the Internet => Connections =>
    (Your current internet connection) => Change Settings.
 3. Go to DNS => Don't Auto-obtain => (Set both the primary and secondary DNS to